Colorado Cottage Food Law: Food Safety Training Requirements

 Examples of ineligible foods include:

-- baked or fried goods having cream, custard, or meringue fillings or toppings
+- baked or fried goods with cream, custard, or meringue fillings or toppings

 - cakes or pastries with buttercream (unless made with ghee or vegetable oil) frosting

-- sauces such as barbeque, hot, pasta, pizza, or salad dressing
+- sauces such as barbecue, hot, pasta, pizza, or salad dressing

 - beverages